keploy/community-blog/cm9w9bb1v000n08ibatbl9oa5.md

 * GitHub runner does give us root-like privilege by allowing us to attach hooks to kprobes.

-* GitHub runners are 2-core, 7 GB RAM, 14 GB SSD disk space beasts, perfect for running eBPF-based tools.
+* GitHub runners are 2-core, 7 GB RAM, 14 GB SSD disk space beasts, perfect for running [eBPF-based tools.](https://keploy.io/blog/community/ebpf-for-tls-traffic-tracing-secure-efficient-observability)

 * **GitHub integration** is possible even with root-level operations like network monitoring using eBPF.

 > For more insights into developer tools, tech communities, and tips, check out [10 Developer Communities to Be a Part of in 2025](https://keploy.io/blog/community/10-developer-communities-to-be-a-part-of-in-2025) on our blog.

 ### Explore more eBPF and integration use cases on [www.keploy.io](https://www.keploy.io/).

-FAQ’S
+## FAQs

 **1\.
 Can eBPF run inside GitHub Actions without full root access?**
 Yes, eBPF can run in GitHub Actions because it attaches to kernel hooks like kprobes.